Management Information Systems (MIS) – Types, Features, Functions

 Even though MIS has many benefits, it also has its limitations, which are discussed below:

-- While MIS may solve some acute problems, it is not a solution to all problems of an organization.
+- While MIS may solve some acute problems, it is not the only solution to all organizational problems.

 - Involves maintenance and employee training costs.